 Below, one of our new Sales team members is searching for key information about a product feature.
 She received an answer from the CTO himself - giving her absolute clarity on the query.

 Where tasks can be allocated, tasks can be followed up too.
 Teams who want follow-ups to be more private can use chats or closed groups and use open groups to celebrate important milestones, like the one given below.

 In the below example, our office admin happily announces a turnover milestone and a few key employee initiatives that their team successfully launched.

-In further example, our catalogue team gives an update on their task completion - over a closed group they have created.
+In a further example, our catalog team updates on their task completion - over a closed group they have created.

-For teams, 'minutes of meeting' is an important documentation for team decisions, task allocation and timelines.
-Publishing minutes on an Empuls group allows every team member to be aware of key decisions that were taken - even during their absence.
+For teams, 'minutes of meeting' is important documentation for team decisions, task allocation, and timelines.
+Publishing minutes on an Empuls group allows every team member to be aware of key decisions - even during their absence.